2013 Men's EuroHockey Championship III

 The 2013 Men's EuroHockey Championship III was the 5th edition of the men's EuroHockey Championship III, the third level of the European field hockey championships organized by the European Hockey Federation.

 It was held from 12 to 18 August 2013 in Lausanne, Switzerland.
-The tournament also served as a qualifier for the 2015 Men's EuroHockey Championship II, with the finalists qualifying.
+The tournament also served as a qualifier for the 2015 Men's EuroHockey Championship II, with the finalists Switzerland and Croatia qualifying.

 Qualified teams

-The following eight teams, shown with pre-tournament world rankings, will competed in the tournament.
+The following eight teams, shown with pre-tournament world rankings, competed in the tournament.

 Results

 All times are local (UTC+2).